 - 2” x 2.873” tall installed profile

-Not only is the PalmSHIELD louver a larger profile but the entire profile is sloped providing less visibility and better air flow.
-We offer a wide arrange of perforated metal, square welded or woven wire mesh and grating infill options.
+Not only is the PalmSHIELD mechanical equipment louvers a larger profile but is engineered with a with upper and lower vertical edge providing less visibility and better air flow.
+We offer a wide arrange of perforated metal, square welded or woven wire mesh and grating infill options too.

-Only PalmSHIELD uses a 3” x 3” x ¼” angle vertical supports.
+Only PalmSHIELD uses a 3” x 3” x ¼” angle vertical supports for our industrial louver screening and architectural screening.
 Each louver is welded to the vertical supports.
-Our welded wire mesh, grating and perforated metal is shop welded to meet all IBC and UBC codes.
+Our welded wire mesh, grating and perforated metal is fabricated to meet all IBC and UBC codes.
 Because of the larger vertical support, PalmSHIELD provides a 2 ¾” weld-able surface to attach louvers to the frame.
-We use this same robust frame for our welded wire mesh, perforated metal panels, and grating.
+We use this same robust frame for our welded wire mesh, perforated metal panels, solid privacy, semi-privacy, vertical planks, staggered and alternating planks, and grating.

-What makes PalmSHIELD the very best in louvered, perforated metal, square welded wire mesh and grating fence system is the use of a 3” x 3” x ¼” angle top and bottom cap.
+What makes PalmSHIELD the very best in architectural screening, louvered mechanical equipment screen, perforated metal, square welded wire mesh and grating fence system is the use of a 3” x 3” x ¼” angle top and bottom cap.
 Most systems do not provide a rigid top cap.
 A top cap is critical in protecting the panel from falling debris, hail, etc. while the bottom cap protects the louvers from foot traffic and mowers.
 The vertical supports and horizontal caps are welded together to form the industries’ only picture frame design.

 PalmSHIELD uses a 2” x 1/8” aluminum flat bar not to exceed 24” apart to support the louvers between the framework.
 This support prevents intruders from attempting to spread the louvers apart to gain access.

-Larger than most systems, PalmSHIELD uses a 4” square x ¼” or 3/8” wall post.
+Larger than most mechanical equipment louvered screen systems, PalmSHIELD uses a 4” square x ¼” or 3/8” wall post.
 The larger and thicker walled posts is suited for high wind and snow loads.
 Posts typically do not exceed 60” on center.

 All nuts, bolts and fasteners are stainless steel.
 If gates are incorporated into your system, only our Gorilla Hinges are utilized.

-After fabrication is completed, all materials are carefully sweep blasted and powder coated.
+After fabrication is completed, all mechanical equipment screening and architectural screening systems are carefully sweep blasted and powder coated.
 The most important part to any coating system is the preparation of the materials.
 Sweep blasting removes any foreign debris and opens the aluminum up for adhesion.
 Custom colors are available.
 PalmSHIELD uses polyester powder coating in accordance with material hardness ASTM 3363 2H.

 PalmSHIELD is an excellent choice for any mechanical equipment screening, enclosures, rooftop enclosures, trash enclosures, and more!